AI Escort

 “Well, during the repair sequence, a fairly catchy J-pop song plays.”

-“Fortunately, we're back to the RPG Maker gameplay and graphics for the story, so at least we get some visual clues to help us understand the writing.”
+“Fortunately, we're back to the RPG Maker gameplay and graphics for the story (something I never thought I'd be so happy to see), so at least we get some visual clues to help us suss out the horrible writing.”

-“This novel is from HCG Studio, which makes RPG Maker novels, and this one has a strange interface that resembles computers, which is not something you see often in sci-fi, along with some gameplay elements.”
+“After playing for some time, I was thinking about quality increase or whatever, but they fail yet again; this novel is from HCG Studio, which makes RPG Maker novels, with all of them having adult content, and mostly otome/boys love ones; this one is otome, which has a strange interface that resembles computers, which is not something you see often in sci-fi, along with some gameplay, but it's mostly a novel.”

 “Pretty awkward gameplay.”